[xoo_el_action type="login" display="button" text="Login / Sign Up" change_to="logout" redirect_to="same"]

 Total Course Costs

-Your total course fees will depend on what background level you are starting from.
+Your total course fees will depend on your starting background level.

 USGBC Green Rate Exam Fee$45.00$45.00